-Note: this is an experimental extension.
-We always recommend to use a professional delivery service to send your marketing email and get the bounces correctly managed.
-We cannot grant the extension will be able to detect all kind of bounces.
+Note: We always recommend using a professional delivery service to send your marketing email and get the bounces correctly managed.
+We cannot grant the extension will be able to detect all kinds of bounces.

-The Bounce extension tries to analyze those messages and find out if is has been generated by an email address in your database.
+The Bounce addon tries to analyze those messages and find out if it has been generated by an email address in your database.
 If so, it will be marked as “bounced” and never contacted again.

 Use a dedicated mailbox!

-You need to setup a new and dedicated mailbox to collected delivery error message and let this extension to manage it.
+You need to set up a new and dedicated mailbox to collect delivery error messages and let this extension manage them.
 Messages will be deleted from that mailbox once processed.
 Do not use your mailbox!

 If you use Post SMTP as SMTP plugin

 The extension needs a dedicated mailbox (email address) where all the error messages are collected.
-The mailbox have to be accessible using the POP3 protocol.
+The mailbox has to be accessible using the POP3 protocol.

 To instruct externals to send error messages in the right mailbox, you need to configure the “return path” on Newsletter main settings with the email address you created in the previous step.

-Hourly, Bounce opens the mailbox, read all the messages, analyses them and tries to detect if there are permanent errors reported.
+Hourly, Bounce opens the mailbox, reads all the messages, analyses them, and tries to detect if there are permanent errors reported.
 Extract the email address and mark it as bounced.

-The POP3 configuration consists in a user name, password, host name and port (optional).
-Those parameter can be found in your provider instruction on how to configure a generic mail client.
+The POP3 configuration consists of a user name, password, hostname, and port (optional).
+Those parameters can be found in your provider’s instructions on how to configure a generic mail client.

 When it runs

-The extension checks the mailbox every hour and process up to 1000 messages (but this could change).
-For you convenience the last time the extension checked the mailbox and the next run are reported in the configuration panel.
+The extension checks the mailbox every hour and processes up to 1000 messages (but this could change).
+For your convenience the last time the extension checked the mailbox and the next run are reported in the configuration panel.

-Please note: if your blog has some resource intensive background processes (for example you’re sending a newsletter to a big list) the bounce checks could be delayed or sometime skipped.
+Please note: if your blog has some resource-intensive background processes (for example you’re sending a newsletter to a big list) the bounce checks could be delayed or sometimes skipped.

-If you use gmail as mailbox for your error delivery messages, the POP3 must be explicitly enabled since it’s not active by default.
+If you use Gmail as a mailbox for your error delivery messages, the POP3 must be explicitly enabled since it’s not active by default.
 You can read more here.

 Test the configuration and errors

-Once you configured, you can test if the extension can connect to the POP3 server.
+Once you configured it, you can test if the extension can connect to the POP3 server.

 If the connection was fine, you have a success message with some debug info on top of the page.

-The test extract 10 messages, analyze them but is a “dry run”, the extracted emails are not processed neither the messages are deleted.
+The test extracts 10 messages, and analyzes them but is a “dry run”, the extracted emails are not processed nor the messages deleted.
 To check if messages are correctly retrieved try to send an email to your bounce dedicated mailbox.

 If you got an error message

-- the parameters you are using are not correct (for example the host name, the password, the port or protocol): double check them with your provier; the most common errors is to use the incorrect host or the username which not always match the email address
+- the parameters you are using are not correct (for example the hostname, the password, the port, or protocol): double-check them with your provider; the most common error is to use the incorrect host or the username which does not always match the email address

 Bounce checking timing

 The extension reports the last time it checked for bounces and the next scheduled check.
-If you not it is not running with the correct timing, you have a problem with your wordpress scheduler.
+If you not it is not running at the correct timing, you have a problem with your WordPress scheduler.
 Check on top of the page for an error message and take the time to read this page about the WordPress scheduler.

 Why is important to manage bounces

-Trying to send messages to an invalid address again and again is considered a spammy behaviour and could be a reason to list your domain or your server in a black list.
-Detecting bounces lets you to quickly react to invalid addresses and stop to send them more messages.
+Trying to send messages to an invalid address, again and again, is considered spammy behavior and could be a reason to list your domain or your server on a blacklist.
+Detecting bounces lets you quickly react to invalid addresses and stop sending them more messages.